google-research/t5x/docs/usage/partitioning.md

     dimension.
 *   `"mlp"`: Intermediate dimension of the feed-forward layer.
 *   `"vocab"`: For embeddings, the input/output vocabulary size.
-*   `"activations"`: For fused MLP matrices that have a dimension for the activation function index.
+*   `"mlp_activations"`: For fused MLP matrices that have a dimension for the activation function index.
 *   `"stack"`: For KV and QKV fused attention implementations, the manual parameter-fusion stacked dimension.